 It is notable that the X-T10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SL1 does not provide wifi capability.

-Both the SL1 and the X-T10 have been discontinued, but can regularly be found used on eBay.
+Both the SL1 and the X-T10 have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the X-T10 was followed by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Fujifilm X-T10 Manual.
+Further information on the features and operation of the SL1 and X-T10 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Fujifilm X-T10 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SL1 and the Fujifilm X-T10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS Rebel SL1:

 - More detail: Offers more megapixels (17.9 vs 16MP) with a 6% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.54x vs 0.41x).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).